 Living in the Middle East for over half a decade, she had a front row seat to ongoing developments in the so-called “Arab Spring.”
 Teaching on the frontlines of the COVID-19 outbreak in China gave her rare insight into China’s subsequent launch of “Cultural Revolution 2.0” in both the People’s Republic of China and Tibet.
 As an expert on religion and politics, she is a frequent guest speaker for study tours (in Iran, Turkey, Central Asia, Africa, and India) for institutions like Harvard University, Columbia University, and the Commonwealth Club of California.

-For her work on Islam and politics, she has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Research Fellow, a Harvard Traveling Scholar, a Title VIII Research Fellow, an IREX Fellow, American Center for Mongolian Studies Fellow, and a State Department Critical Language Fellow.
+For her work on Islam and politics, she has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Research Fellow, a Harvard Traveling Scholar, a Title VIII Research Fellow, an IREX Fellow, an American Center for Mongolian Studies Fellow, American Institute for Indonesian Studies, and a State Department Critical Language Fellow.

 Dr. O’Dell has taught Islam / Sufism at Columbia University and the American University of Beirut.
 She has been a Research Scholar in Law and an Islamic Law and Civilization Research Fellow at Yale Law School in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization and an editor of SHARIASource at Harvard Law School.